Skip to content

 第 6 个参数 → R9

-Any parameters beyond the first six can only be pushed onto the stack, accessed via stack pointer offsets.
-When using std::forward for perfect forwarding, if there are many parameters, we'll see a lot of stack operations in the assembly, because forwarding might "unroll" the parameters, causing the count to suddenly exceed the capacity of the six registers.
+Any parameters beyond the first six must be pushed onto the stack and accessed via stack pointer offsets.
+When we use std::forward for perfect forwarding, if there are many parameters, we will see extensive stack manipulation in the assembly.
+This is because forwarding may "unroll" the parameters, causing the count to suddenly exceed the capacity of the six registers.

-Floating-point parameters are slightly more complex, going through a separate set of registers (XMM0 through XMM7), but the basic idea is the same—the first few go in registers, and any extras go on the stack.
+Floating-point parameters are slightly more complex; they use a separate set of registers (XMM0 through XMM7), but the basic logic is the same—the first few go in registers, and the rest go on the stack.

 text